NaokiHori/SwimmingParticle/docs/source/governing_equation.rst

 Concentration Field
 *******************

-We impose the following conditions on the inner and outer boundaries, respectively:
+In addition to the constant-flux condition on the particle:

 .. math::